Term Life Vs Traditional Life Insurance. Which Is Better?

 What is a Term Insurance Plan?

-Based on the type of benefits that they provide, term plans are classified into the following types:
+Based on the type of benefits they provide, term plans are classified into the following types:

 What is a Life Insurance Plan?